 Central to the Church of Scotland is our love and worship of God through following the teachings and examples of Jesus Christ.
 We express our love for God by our love and practical care for each other and for those we live with and encounter in our daily lives.

-Church of Scotland parish churches play a crucial part across a range of communities, from remote villages to deprived urban areas where shops, banks, schools and other institutions have disappeared.
+Church of Scotland parish churches play a crucial role across a range of communities, from remote villages to deprived urban areas where shops, banks, schools, and other institutions have disappeared.

 How We Worship

-Music is an essential part of the Church's worship and can take a wide variety of different forms.
-Increasingly, multimedia, such as the use of video, is used during church services to help spread the word of God in the 21st century.
-Preaching is central to the Church of Scotland's way of worshipping God.
+Music is an essential part of the Church's worship and can take a wide variety of forms.
+Increasingly, multimedia, such as video, is used during church services to help spread the word of God in the 21st century.
+Preaching is central to the Church of Scotland's way of worshiping God.
 The preacher, usually the minister, will share a message drawn out of a passage from the Bible.
-Preaching aims to help people interpret and apply the Bible's teaching to modern life today.
-Visit our worship section which includes a range of prayers, hymns, readings and other material.
+Preaching aims to help people interpret and apply the Bible's teaching to modern life.
+Visit our worship section, which includes a range of prayers, hymns, readings, and other material.

 Holy Communion, also called the Lord's Supper, is open to all those who love the Lord Jesus Christ and have made public profession of faith.